akinomyoga/ble.sh/README.md

 It also uses other POSIX utilities for acceleration in some part of initialization and cleanup code, processing of large data in completions, paste of large data, etc.

+Pronunciation: The easiest pronunciation of `ble.sh` that users use is /blɛʃ/, but you can actually pronounce it as you like.
+I do not specify no canonical way of pronoucing `ble.sh`.
+In fact, I personally read it verbosely as /biːɛliː dɑt ɛseɪtʃ/ in my head.

 ## Quick instructions